hujing0915/DPSR/README.md

 This repository contains the training codes for the paper "Dual Path Feature Refinement Network for Zero-Shot Learning."

 # References
-We thank the following repos for providing helpful components in our work.:
+We thank the following repos for providing helpful components in our work: <br>
 -[FREE](https://github.com/shiming-chen/FREE) <br>
 -[SHIP](https://github.com/mrflogs/SHIP)